 Matthew Shapiro

 Beer should be approachable and fun!
 This is the adage I follow when crafting experiences for both beer newcomers and seasoned aficionados.
-Currently pursuing the final leg of the Advanced Cicerone Certification (like a sommelier for beer), there’s nothing I enjoy more than tasting and talking about beer.
+I’m an Advanced Cicerone (like a sommelier for beer) and there’s nothing I enjoy more than exploring different beer cultures and chatting about my favorite bubbly beverage.

-I fell in love with beer as a university student when I discovered homebrewing- when my first batch came out carbonated and flavorful I was hooked!
+I fell in love with beer as a university student when I discovered homebrewing- after my first batch came out carbonated and flavorful, I was hooked!
 I was also lucky enough to turn 21 in Eugene, Oregon where I had access to some of the best and freshest beers in the United States.
-Since then, I’ve travelled across the country and Europe to discover different beers and the cultures surrounding them.
+Since then, I’ve travelled across the country and Europe to discover different beers in their natural habitat.

 What are bottle dregs?